 2. Hakgojae

-Hakgojae, located at the beginning of Samcheong-dong, is a gallery that boasts a wide range of exhibitions, from Korean contemporary artists to traditional art, and international artists including Chinese artists.
-Currently, ‘Run Donut Run’, a solo exhibition by Kim Jae-yong, who creates various artworks with the motif of donut shape, is being held.
+Located in Samcheong-dong, Hakgojae is a gallery that boasts a wide range of exhibitions, from contemporary Korean artists to traditional art to international artists, including Chinese artists.

 📍50 Samcheong-ro, Jongno-gu (Naver map)